German constitutional reforms of October 1918: Developments following adoption

 The day after the reform laws were announced, on 29 October, the mutiny of the German High Seas Fleet began.
-Within a few days, the revolt of a small number of ship's crews developed into the Kiel mutiny and eventually into the German Revolution of 1918–1919.
+Within a few days, the revolt of a small number of ships' crews developed into the Kiel mutiny and eventually into the German Revolution of 1918–1919.
 In more and more German cities the insurgents formed soviet-style workers' and soldiers' councils that took power at the local and, in many cases, the state level.

 U.S. President Woodrow Wilson had implicitly demanded the Kaiser's abdication in his replies to the German request for an armistice.
 While the SPD leadership, like the bourgeois parties, was prepared in principle to accept a parliamentary monarchy under a new emperor, its supporters, the workers' and soldiers' councils, the Independent Social Democrats and the Spartacus League advocated the abolition of the monarchy.
 To forestall such demands, Max von Baden spent several days trying in vain to persuade Wilhelm II to abdicate.
-Fearing that he would lose control of the situation in Berlin, and in order to prevent a civil war, the Chancellor on his own authority announced the Emperor's abdication on 9 November and handed the reins of government to the Social Democrat Friedrich Ebert.
-Such an action was not covered by the Reich constitution even after the October reforms.
+Fearing that he would lose control of the situation in Berlin, and in order to prevent a civil war, the Chancellor on his own authority proclaimed the Emperor's abdication on 9 November and handed the reins of government to the Social Democrat Friedrich Ebert.
+Such an action was not covered by the Reich's constitution even after the October reforms.
 To anticipate the proclamation of a socialist soviet republic planned by the Spartacist Karl Liebknecht, the Social Democrat Philipp Scheidemann proclaimed a republic on the same day.
 On 11 November Germany signed the Armistice of Compiègne.

 The Social Democratic-led government called elections on 19 January 1919 for a National Assembly that would give Germany a new constitution.
 On 11 August 1919, the democratic Weimar Constitution was promulgated.
 It provided for a Reich president whose powers were similar to those of the former emperor as limited by the October constitutional reforms.
-The Reich president appointed and dismissed the Reich chancellor and ministers, and they were dependent on the confidence of the majority of the Reichstag.
+The Reich president appointed and dismissed the chancellor and ministers, and they were dependent on the confidence of the majority of the Reichstag.
 Parliament could force the resignation of the chancellor or ministers, but the constitution did not have a constructive vote of no confidence to block Parliament from forcing out a chancellor unless it had a majority to build a new government.
 The lack of the provision – such as exists in the constitution of the Federal Republic of Germany – contributed significantly to the political instability of the republic.
 The constitutional law expert Huber was of the opinion that in drafting the October reforms the parties had already accepted the risk of an inability to form a majority.